IBM/cp4ba-client-onboarding-scenario/26.0.0/ArbitraryLDAPExternalGitHub.md

-# Deploying the Client Onboarding scenario on an Enterprise Deployment with arbitrary LDAP and a co-deployed Gitea (for CP4BA 26.0.0)
+# Deploying the Client Onboarding scenario on an Enterprise Deployment with arbitrary LDAP and external GitHub (for CP4BA 26.0.0)

 ## Introduction

-These instructions apply for those cases where you have an LDAP with arbitrary users and groups and want to use an external GitHub for your CP4BA 26.0.0 Enterprise deployment.
-The decision project is connected to the Gitea deployment, so no external GitHub information needs to be provided.
+These instructions apply for those cases where you have an LDAP with arbitrary users and groups and want to use an external Git repository on github.com for your CP4BA 26.0.0 Enterprise deployment.
+It is the most flexible deployment profile but therefore also requires the highest amount of configuration parameters to be specified.

 You need to have deployed at least the following capabilities in your CP4BA environment: Business Applications, Automation Decision Services, Workflow, Business Automation Insights.